Adamm285/Litteandcomain/README.md

 ## Description

-Sales Funnel built in combination with Facebook ads to move potential customers to make a phone call
+Sales Funnel built in combination with Facebook ads to move potential customers to make a phone calls

 #### Technologies